 TIP: The historical novel ‘The Venetian Bargain’ of Marina Fiorato is set in this time period.
 One of the main characters of the book is Palladio.
 Although the book focuses more on the Redentore church on Giudecca, it also refers to his design for the refectory of the monastery on the San Giorgio Maggiore island.

 The interior of the church is very open and has works of Tintoretto: ‘Ultima Cena’ (The Last Supper) and ‘Raccolta della Manna’ (The Fall Of Manna).
 (More information on Tintoretto can be found in ‘Where to find the most stunning masterpieces of Tintoretto’.)
 The beautifully carved wooden sanctuary has been made by Albert van den Brulle from Antwerp (Belgium), together with Gasparo Gatti from Bergamo.
 It shows episodes from the life of Saint Benedictus.
-Recently, a modern piece of art was added to the church: the large iron blessing hand ‘Together’.
-It is formed of 8 alphabets and symbolizes mercy.
-It was part of the Art Biennale in 2015 and will remain in the church during 2016, the Jubilee of Mercy, declared by Pope Francesco.
+There is currently also a colourful sculpture of Sean Scully on display, as part of the Art Biennale 2019.

 Explore the beauty of the Fondazione Giorgio Cini